All University departments and operating units.

 B. Use of Internal Financing

-Use of IU’s internal cash liquidity for purposes of financing long-term capital projects may be authorized by the SVPCFO for strategic purposes for which statutory authorization for external borrowing is not available, subject to all appropriate and necessary internal and external approvals.
-Internal financing for capital purposes is the subject of a separate policy.
+Use of IU’s internal cash liquidity for purposes of financing capital projects may be authorized by the Treasurer for strategic purposes, including projects for which statutory authorization for external borrowing is not available, subject to all appropriate and necessary internal and external approvals.
+The financing of projects is subject to the Capital Lending Program policies.

 C. Interest Rate Exposure and Variable Rate Allocation

 Variable rate debt can provide for relatively lower costs of capital than fixed rate debt, however, variable rate debt also introduces additional risk and potential volatility with the debt portfolio.
-IU will seek to manage the debt portfolio over time in a manner that will achieve a range of between 25% - 30% of the portfolio in variable rate debt instruments.
-This range may be achieved either directly through debt issuance or indirectly by entering into interest rate swap agreements.
-On not less than an annual basis, the SVPCFO will evaluate IU’s debt portfolio mix between fixed and variable rate debt to determine an appropriate amount of interest rate exposure, as defined by the potential increase in capital costs resulting from rising short-term interest rates.
+IU will seek to manage the debt portfolio over time in a manner so no more than 20% of the total university debt portfolio is in variable rate debt instruments at any time.
+Variable rate may be achieved either directly through debt issuance or indirectly by entering into interest rate swap agreements.
+On not less than an annual basis, the OSVPCFO will evaluate IU’s debt portfolio mix between fixed and variable rate debt to determine an appropriate amount of interest rate exposure, as defined by the potential increase in capital costs resulting from rising short-term interest rates.

 D. Maturity and Amortization Term Exposure

 The amortization and maturity of debt shall be established based on the (1) statutory or governmental restrictions, (2) types of assets to be financed, (3) projected availability of cash flows to meet debt service requirements, and/or (4) tax regulations.
 No debt repayment period shall exceed the expected useful life of the asset being financed, and in some instances may be limited to 120% of the IRS regulation-established useful life guidelines.
-Debt service that is subject to fee replacement shall not have a repayment period that exceeds 20 years, unless approved by the State Budget Committee and State Budget Director (i.e. 20 annual principle payments, exclusive of periods where construction period interest is capitalized or paid).
+Debt service that is subject to fee replacement shall not have a repayment period that exceeds 20 years, unless approved by the State Budget Committee and State Budget Director (i.e. 20 annual principal payments, exclusive of periods where construction period interest is capitalized or paid).
+For new money issues that finance capital projects, the final maturity of the debt should not exceed the estimated useful life of the assets being financed.
 Debt that is to be repaid from facility-related revenues may be amortized over periods of up to 25 years.

 E. Credit Enhancement and Insurance

-Credit enhancement products, such as bank facilities and insurance, may be utilized to achieve interest cost savings.
+Credit enhancement products, such as bank facilities and insurance, may be utilized to achieve interest cost savings or provide increased risk mitigation to liquidity and cash flows.
 At times, market conditions may be such that it may be fiscally prudent to issue debt without credit enhancement, even if some net present value savings would result from credit enhancement.
-In consultation with the underwriting team members, the SVPCFO will assess the cost/benefit issues associated with utilizing either externally or internally provided credit enhancement as a matter of practice in conjunction with each financing transaction.
+The OSVPCFO will assess the cost/benefit issues associated with utilizing either externally or internally provided credit enhancement as a matter of practice in conjunction with each financing transaction.

 F. Refunding Bonds

-Refunding bonds may be issued to (1) achieve debt service savings on outstanding fixed rate bonds, (2) restructure the debt portfolio, and/or (3) modify bond covenants contained in bond documents.
-The SVPCFO will actively consider the refunding of outstanding debt issues when net present value savings from the refunding meet or exceed the minimum savings guidelines that are established by the Indiana Finance Authority.
+Refunding bonds may be issued to (1) comply with 21-34-6-6(b), (2) achieve debt service savings on outstanding fixed rate bonds, (3) restructure the debt portfolio, and/or (4) modify bond covenants contained in bond documents.
+The Treasurer will actively consider the refunding of outstanding debt issues when net present value savings from the refunding meet or exceed the minimum savings guidelines that are established by the Indiana Finance Authority.
 Refundings may also be considered to eliminate restrictive bond covenants or for portfolio restructuring purposes.
-However, given that tax regulations limit the number of allowable refundings for bonds, the SVPCFO will evaluate a number of factors with respect to proposed refunding transaction including the value of any call options to be exercised, the amount of time to the call date, and the amount of time from call date to maturity.
+However, given that tax regulations limit the number of allowable refundings for bonds, the Treasurer will evaluate a number of factors with respect to proposed refunding transaction including the value of any call options to be exercised, the amount of time to the call date, and the amount of time from call date to maturity.

 G. Tax-Exempt or Taxable Financing

-IU has traditionally issued tax exempt debt because it results in significantly lower interest costs than taxable debt.
+IU has traditionally issued tax exempt debt because it typically results in lower interest costs than taxable debt, depending on market conditions.
 However, in certain circumstances, the intended use of the debt-financed facilities may preclude the use of tax exempt debt because of restrictions imposed by the tax regulations.
+Additionally, taxable debt may provide enhanced financing flexibility and risk mitigation.
 In such instances, IU may issue taxable debt, but any use of taxable debt will require the same process of authorizations and approvals that tax exempt debt would require.
-Further, in such circumstances, IU will strive to allocate any available resources, including equity capital, among projects so as to minimize the need to issue taxable debt.
+Further, in such circumstances, IU will strive to allocate any available resources, including equity, among projects so as to minimize the need to issue taxable debt.

 H. Method of Sale

 From time to time, IU will utilize a request for proposal (RFP) process to engage qualified investment banking firms, law firms, and financial consultants, as needed, to assist in evaluating, preparing and executing financing transactions.
-IU is committed to involving minority business enterprises (MBE) firms in financing transactions.
-Selection of the most appropriate investment banking firms to serve in the roles of senior manager, co-senior manager, and/or co-manager within the underwriting group will be made by the SVPCFO and approved by the Trustees on a transaction-by-transaction basis.
-Selection of the most appropriate law firms to serve as bond counsel and co-bond counsel, and which firms will be recommended to the senior underwriter to select from to serve as underwriter’s counsel and co-underwriter’s counsel will be made by the Office of University Counsel.
+Selection of the most appropriate investment banking firms to serve in the roles of senior manager, co-senior manager, and/or co-manager within the underwriting group will be made by the Treasurer and approved by the Trustees.
+Selection of the most appropriate law firms to serve as bond counsel and/or co-bond counsel, and which firms will be recommended to the senior underwriter to select its underwriter’s counsel will be made by the Office of Vice President and General Counsel.

 IU will generally sell bonds through a “negotiated sale” with the senior underwriter for a specific series of bonds.
-IU staff will consult with other member-firms in the underwriting team and, in some cases, with external financial advisors in order to provide assurance that the interest rates, bond purchase prices, and other terms proposed by the senior underwriter are fair and reasonable under current market conditions.
+IU staff will assess the market to provide assurance that the interest rates, bond purchase prices, and other terms proposed by the senior underwriter are fair and reasonable under current market conditions.
 Notwithstanding any of the above, IU may elect to sell any particular bond issue through a competitive bidding process rather than a negotiated sale, if circumstances are such that a competitive sale would produce a more optimal result for IU in the current market conditions.

-The OSVPCFO will work with the campus and/or departmental sponsor of capital projects to be financed in order to determine the optimum ordering and timing of the application of bond proceeds, gifts, grants, reserves and other forms of equity capital toward construction of the project.
-A project may proceed to construction (i.e. contracts can be signed) only after confirmation by the SVPCFO that 100% of the cash flow required to pay for the construction costs and any construction period interest has been identified and is available for use during the construction period.
+The Treasurer will work with the campus and/or departmental sponsor of capital projects to be financed in order to determine the optimum ordering and timing of the application of bond proceeds, gifts, grants, reserves and other forms of equity toward construction of the project.
+A project may proceed to construction (i.e. contracts can be signed) only after confirmation by the Treasurer that 100% of the cash flow required to pay for the construction costs and any construction period interest has been identified.
 Sources of such cash flow may include bond proceeds, cash reserves, legally enforceable gift or grant agreements maturing in five years or less, approved internal financing, and other acceptable guarantees.
 Bequests or other deferred gift instruments, for which the receipt of gift funds by the University are predicated on the occurrence of future events for which the dates of occurrence are uncertain or subject to change, cannot be counted toward the project financing cash flow requirements.

 J. Use of Derivatives and Swap Agreements